Meet Janice Clarke, Newest Member of the Clarke Family to Serve The Lighthouse

 In its rich 114 year-old history, The Chicago Lighthouse has benefited from having many outstanding individuals on its Board.

-Now the Clarke family’s extraordinary service to The Chicago Lighthouse continues with the recent addition of Mr. Clarke’s wife, Janice, who joined the Board last March.
+Now the Clarke family’s extraordinary service to The Chicago Lighthouse continues with the recent addition of Robert’s wife, Janice, who joined the Board last March.

 “I was delighted to join my husband, Bob, and become involved with an incredible organization like The Lighthouse, which has changed so many lives through its innovative services,” Ms. Clarke says.
 “We both are big fans of The Lighthouse and the work that is done here on many levels.”